This page describes how to monitor a Cloud SQL instance.

 Cloud SQL instance monitoring in the console

-Cloud SQL provides some performance monitoring in the instance overview page.
-A drop-down menu in the chart on that page offers the following options:
+Cloud SQL provides some performance monitoring in the INFO PANEL on the SQL Instances page, and also in the instance overview page for a selected instance.
+A drop-down menu in those charts presents the following options:

 - CPU utilization

 - InnoDB log fsyncs

 - Active connections

 - Go to the Cloud SQL Instances page in the Google Cloud Console.

 - Click the instance to open its Instance overview page.

 The metrics chart is prominent on the top of the page.